 39. "Can't Get Enough" - Bad Company

-"Can't Get Enough" is usually a good first-set song, this rock radio classic holds up in the clubs and bars nearly 40 years after its release.
+"Can't Get Enough" is good song for the first set.
+This rock radio classic holds up in the clubs and bars nearly 40 years after its release.

 38. "All Right Now" - Free